 Still feeling patriotic?
 We are!
-So here’s another idea for you, in case you don’t have any baking plans for tomorrow, but happen to have a pantry full of allergy-friendly baking supplies.
+So here’s another Independence Day idea for you, in case you don’t have any baking plans for tomorrow, but happen to have a pantry full of allergy-friendly baking supplies.

-Allergy Status: Gluten Free, Dairy Free, Egg Free, Soy Free, Vegan Friendly, Nut Free Compatible
+Allergy Status: Wheat/Gluten Free, Dairy Free, Egg Free, Soy Free, Nut Free, Peanut Free, Sesame Free, Legume Free, Vegan

 1/4 cup Arrowroot